-Conditions to Avoid: This product should be kept in a cool place, preferably below 30°C. Containers should be kept dry.
-Keep isolated from combustible materials.
-Protect this product from light.
+Conditions to Avoid: This product should be kept in a cool place, preferably below 30°C. Protect this product from light.
 Store in the closed original container in a dry, cool, well-ventilated area out of direct sunlight.

 Incompatibilities: strong acids, strong bases, strong oxidising agents.